pedrorigon/marlim3/docs/user-guide/boundary-conditions.md

 ## Outlet: Surface Choke

-The surface choke is a fixed-position outlet restriction.
-Instead of imposing outlet pressure directly, you impose choke opening over time and the solver computes the resulting pressure-flow relation.
+The surface choke is a fixed-position outlet restriction, before the separator.

 > **JSON key:** `surfaceChoke` (EN) · `chokeSup` (PT)